melodyserra/sfhp2/day_1/README.md

 - Use CSS to apply styling to the divs based on the id and class selectors.
 - Bonus: Try implementing one or more styles using a CSS3 selector (first-child, nth-child, first-of-type, etc).

+### HTML Markup Lab
+- Open the `html_form` folder and open `index.html`.
+- For each comment denoted by `<!-- -->` replace the comment text with the correct HTML as per the instruction to create the form.
+- Bonus 1: Alter the CSS file to use a web safe font.
+- Bonus 2: Use CSS to change the background color of the page.
+Experiment with using images as backgrounds as well.
+- Double Bonus: Review the CSS `transition` property documentation and try to create a small animation anywhere on the form.
+An example may be to highlight a border around a form field when it is clicked.

 ### Margin, Padding, and the Box Model
 - **Margin** clears area outside border, it is transparent.
 - **Padding** clears area around the content, it is transparent.